ChickenSoup269/Zero-Bookmark-Manager/README.md

 ## Introduction

-Bookmark Manager is a and intuitive Chrome extension that simplifies bookmark organization.
+Bookmark Manager is a powerful and intuitive Chrome extension that simplifies bookmark organization.
 Easily view, search, sort, and manage your bookmarks with a sleek interface.
 It supports light/dark themes, multilingual display (English/Vietnamese), and export/import functionality for seamless backup and restore.

 ## How to add bookmark ?